unixunion/webspider/README.md

 # deBlox Vert.x 3 template v1.0.0
 a modified version of [vertx-gradle-template](https://github.com/vert-x/vertx-gradle-template).
+This template also contains a few starting points for building simple web stack.

 ## features
-* vert.x 3.2.1
+* Vert.x 3.2.1
+* HTTP Web Server
-* vertx web
+* WebSocket Client
-* materialize css
+* WebSocket Bridge
+* MVEL Templating Engine
-* websocket
+* Authentication Provider
+* Authentication Handler on the EventBus
-* boot class
+* Materialize CSS
+* Modular Service Boot Class
-* logback
+* Logback logging framework

 ## boot class
 `Boot.java` reads a specified *conf.json* file and starts up the classes as desribed in the config. each verticle has its own configuration's within the *conf.json*. example: